jruokola/llm-granite-ft/README.md

 * **For Chess Fine-tuning:** The `strategic_game_chess.jsonl` file should be present in the `llm-granite-ft` directory when building the Docker image, as `Dockerfile.chess` copies it into the image.

-* **For Function Calling Fine-tuning:** The `function-finetune-fixed.py` script loads the `glaiveai/glaive-function-calling-v2` dataset directly using the Hugging Face `datasets` library.
-Ensure the compute nodes have internet access to download the dataset, or that it's pre-cached in a location accessible by the script (e.g., via `HF_DATASETS_CACHE` environment variable pointing to a shared drive location, or by building it into the container if small enough).
+* **For Function Calling Fine-tuning:** The `fixed-scripts/function-finetune-fixed.py` script now **requires** a preprocessed dataset.
+You must first process your raw data (e.g., from `glaiveai/glaive-function-calling-v2`) into the format expected by the script and provide the path to this processed dataset via the `--processed_dataset_path` argument in the sbatch script.
+The script uses `datasets.load_from_disk` to load this.

 ### 2. Build and Push Docker Images